jdw353/google-workspace-apps-script-toolbox/attachment-archiver/README.md

 ## Watchpoints
 -   Rules are executed in order.
 If a message is caught by an earlier rule, it will not be picked up by a later rule.
 Consider placing broad rules (e.g. by sender) later in the list.
--   The user account that is going to be executing the script (and own the Gmail inbox) must be granted Editor permission on any Drive folder to which it is going to deposit files.
+-   The user account that is going to be executing the script (and own the Gmail inbox) must be granted Editor permission on any Drive folder (destination ID) to which it is going to deposit files.